Keldon Johnson NBA Preview vs. the Lakers

 Keldon Johnson Insights vs. the Lakers

-- He's taken 5.7 threes per game, or 14.7% of his team's shots from beyond the arc this season.
+- Johnson is averaging 5.6 three-point field goal attempts per game this season, which is 14.5% of his team's shots from beyond the arc.

-- The Spurs rank 16th in possessions per game with 105.3.
-His opponents, the Lakers, have one of the fastest tempos, ranking third with 103 possessions per contest.
+- Johnson's Spurs average 105.6 possessions per game, which ranks 15th among NBA teams, while the Lakers are one of the league's fastest, ranking fourth with 103.3 possessions per contest.

-- The Lakers are the 19th-ranked squad in the NBA, giving up 44.5 rebounds per game.
+- Defensively, the Lakers are 11th in the NBA, allowing 112.8 points per contest.

-- Looking at assists, the Lakers have given up 26.5 per contest, 17th in the league.
+- Allowing 44.6 rebounds per contest, the Lakers are the 20th-ranked squad in the NBA.

-- Looking at 3-pointers, the Lakers have conceded 13.8 makes per contest, 24th in the NBA.
+- The Lakers are the 26th-ranked team in the NBA at allowing threes, conceding 13.9 made 3-pointers per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!